kaltura/developer-platform-docs/documentation/player-portal/android/player-settings-android.md

 ### Configure Player Load Control

-Using builder api you can create LoadControl Buffers with the default ExoPlayer values then it is possible configure any parameter from the LoadControlBuffers Object.
+Using builder API you can create LoadControl Buffers with the default ExoPlayer values then it is possible configure any parameter from the LoadControlBuffers Object.

 Defaults can be found here: